renee-h710/deep-learning-challenge/README.md

 Unfortunately, I was only able to achieve about a 71% accuracy for the model despite changing several aspect.
 I increased the number of epochs to train the data, expanded the number of layers and neurons, and changed the activation types.

 Summary:
 Overall, there does seem to be a way to predict success for an applicant, but my model as it currently stands will only be accurate 71% of the time.
-With more data or perhaps a different model, I could predict with better accuracy.
+With more data or perhaps a different model such as random forest, I could predict with better accuracy.